borgbackup/borg/docs/quickstart.rst

           :ref:`this note about password environments <password_env>`
           for more information.

-.. important:: The repository data is totally inaccessible without the key:**
+.. warning:: The repository data is totally inaccessible without the key:
     Make a backup copy of the key file (``keyfile`` mode) or repo config file (``repokey`` mode) and keep it at a safe place, so you still have the key in case it gets corrupted or lost.